scalatra/scalatra-website/getting-started/ide-support.md

 ## IntelliJ IDEA

 - Download [IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).
 The community edition is fine.
 - Install the [Scala plugin](http://confluence.jetbrains.net/display/SCA/Scala+Plugin+for+IntelliJ+IDEA) from JetBrains.
+You can do this most easily by clicking the "Browse repositories" button in the plugins manager.
+The plugin is called "Scala".
-- Once the Scala plugin is installed, you can simply open any Scalatra project.
+- Once the Scala plugin is installed, you can open any Scalatra project and get very good syntax highlighting and refactoring support.

 ### Debugging in IntelliJ Idea